mumbleskates/bilrost/README.md

   something Protobuf has declined to enforce or guarantee for decades and probably won't begin any time soon.

-  Compliant Protobuf encoders allow several interesting operations by not guaranteeing or enforcing field order:
+  Compliant Protobuf implementations allow several interesting operations by not guaranteeing or enforcing field order:
     * Unknown fields can be preserved as entirely opaque runs of bytes and concatenated to a message